 Homemade Sensory Toys

 With the huge prevalence of kids with sensory delays today, there has come an increase in sensory toys, special needs toys, and sensory toys for autism specifically.
 In hopes they will help, parents are buying these toys at high prices.
 But you really don’t need the specialized toys to create a beneficial environment for your sensory seeking child, or for any kid.
+Take, for example, this homemade busy board for toddlers.
+It’s just one great and easy idea to make your own sensory toys.

 Disclaimer: Innate Moves is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees from qualified purchases by linking to amazon.com and its partners.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 Thank you for supporting my site!